Pakistani missile research and development programme: Codenames

 The Pakistani military issued a single military designation series, Hatf (Trans.
 Target), for all of its surface-to-surface guided ballistic missiles.
-This designation was selected by the research and development committee at the Army GHQ of the Pakistan Army, which provided policy guidance to the program.
+This designation was selected by the research and development committee at the Army GHQ of the Pakistan Army, which provided policy guidance to the programme.
 In Turkish, "Hatf" means "Target" or "Aim point" and refers to the sword of Muhammad, which was believed to never miss its target.

-The unofficial names, such as Ghauri, Ghaznavi, and Abdali, were codenames for developing projects assigned to defense contractors.
+The unofficial names, such as Ghauri, Ghaznavi, and Abdali, were codenames for developing projects assigned to defence contractors.
 These names were derived from historical figures involved in the Islamic conquest of South Asia.
 The contractors were issued the project names after the Turkish nomads invaded India from the historical region of Greater Khorasan.